 The PSO Energy Saver Kit Program comes complete with a teacher book filled with lesson plans and engaging activities that can be used inside and outside of the classroom.
 Each teacher and student will receive an individual Student Guide, Take-Home Student Workbook, and a PSO Energy Saver Kit.
 The kit includes energy efficient products that will help students implement classroom lessons at home.
 Kit items include:

-5th Grade Students and Teachers in PSO’s service territory are eligible to participate in the PSO Super Power Saver Kit Program.
+5th Grade Students and Teachers in PSO’s service territory are eligible to participate in the PSO Energy Saver Kit Program.
 Participation requirements are minimal.
 All we ask in return for your participation in the program is that your students complete a short Student Survey.
 The Student Survey contains a pre- and post-program quiz.
 Survey responses help gauge the knowledge gained by each student during the program.
 If your students take a pledge to be energy efficient and return their Student Surveys, each student will receive a PSO Certificate of Achievement!
 A self-addressed postage-paid return envelope is provided in your Teacher Materials.

 There are a limited number of kits available for each school year.
 If you are interested in participating, Enroll Now

 There is no cost to you, your students, or your school district to participate in the PSO Energy Saver Kit Program.
 Franklin Energy® develops and implements the PSO Energy Saver Kit Program on behalf of PSO.